benediktjordan/The-smartphone-sensor-patterns-of-human-activities/README.md

 ## Project Description

 This project develops machine learning models to identify user contexts linked with smartphone overuse based on smartphone sensor data.
 Four user contexts have been in focus: human motion, transportation mode, important locations, and lying in bed before or after sleep.
 The aim was to identify these contexts based on data from 14 different smartphone sensors, namely motion-, location-, phone-related-, and environmental sensors.
 The project's goal is to aid in understanding and reducing smartphone overuse.
-The data was collected in a naturalistic setting.
+The data was collected mainly in a naturalistic setting and for some contexts additionally in a controlled laboratory setting.
+Unfortunately, for the context of transportation modes, not enough data to perform any meaningful analysis could be collected.
+Therefore, this context was excluded in the further analysis.

 The project was created during the master thesis in the master´s program "Computational Modeling and Simulation" with a major in "Computational Life Sciences" at the TU Dresden (Germany) by Benedikt Jordan.
 The thesis was supervised by Lennart Schaepermeier and Prof. Kerschke from the chair of Big Data Analytics in Transportation.